cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/workflow.rst

 datasets used in a workflow; retrieve the state of nodes that were executed; and retrieve statistics across *successful* runs of a workflow.

-Additional details and examples are found in the :ref:`Developers' Manual: Workflows <developers:workflows>`.
+Additional details and examples are found in the :ref:`Developer Manual: Workflows <developer:workflows>`.

 ..
 Base URL explanation
 .. --------------------